Kamala Harris Is No DC Newcomer. What Has Her Life Looked Like Here So Far? | Washingtonian (DC)

 Backstage at Capital One Arena

 This is perhaps our favorite Harris sighting: Hanging out backstage at a Katy Perry concert with Senator Cory Booker.
-Ten bucks they were dancing to the song “California Girls.”
+Ten bucks they were dancing to the song “California Gurls.”

 Cork Wine Bar